MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 #### Default Protection Mask

 By default, the system applies RWX protections to all currently mapped pages, and any future “hot-added” pages.
 Hot-added pages refer to any memory that is added to a partition during a resize operation.
-See section 15.9 for a description of memory access protections.

 A higher VTL can set a different default memory protection policy by specifying DefaultVtlProtectionMask in HV_REGISTER_VSM_PARTITION_CONFIG.
 This mask must be set at the time the VTL is enabled.
 It cannot be changed once it is set, and is only cleared by a partition reset.